Using social login

 [👉 chainId and chainName configs](https://0xgaslesss-organization.gitbook.io/0xgasless-sdk-docs/getting-started/broken-reference)

-import { ParticleNetwork, WalletEntryPosition } from "@particle-network/auth";
+<pre class="language-typescript"><code class="lang-typescript">import { ParticleNetwork, WalletEntryPosition } from "@particle-network/auth";

 import { ParticleProvider } from "@particle-network/provider";